Comcast (NASDAQ:CMCSA) Stock Price Up 0.5%

 Wall Street Analyst Weigh In

-CMCSA has been the topic of several research reports.
-BNP Paribas reaffirmed a “neutral” rating and issued a $45.00 target price on shares of Comcast in a research report on Tuesday, April 9th.
-Scotiabank decreased their price objective on Comcast from $50.00 to $47.25 and set a “sector perform” rating on the stock in a report on Friday, April 26th.
-Rosenblatt Securities reiterated a “neutral” rating and set a $45.00 price objective on shares of Comcast in a research report on Friday, April 26th.
-Evercore ISI reissued an “outperform” rating and issued a $50.00 target price on shares of Comcast in a research report on Tuesday, March 26th.
-Finally, Oppenheimer reiterated an “outperform” rating and set a $55.00 price objective on shares of Comcast in a research note on Wednesday, April 3rd.
-Ten analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company.
-According to MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus target price of $49.60.
+Several research firms recently weighed in on CMCSA.
+Oppenheimer reaffirmed an “outperform” rating and issued a $55.00 price objective on shares of Comcast in a report on Wednesday, April 3rd.
+Redburn Atlantic cut shares of Comcast from a “buy” rating to a “neutral” rating and dropped their price target for the stock from $50.00 to $44.00 in a research report on Thursday, February 15th.
+Benchmark reiterated a “buy” rating and issued a $55.00 price target on shares of Comcast in a research report on Wednesday, April 10th.
+Rosenblatt Securities reiterated a “neutral” rating and issued a $45.00 price target on shares of Comcast in a research report on Friday, April 26th.
+Finally, Citigroup dropped their price target on shares of Comcast from $53.00 to $48.00 and set a “buy” rating on the stock in a research report on Monday.
+Ten investment analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
+According to MarketBeat, Comcast has an average rating of “Moderate Buy” and an average target price of $49.60.

-Comcast (NASDAQ:CMCSA – Get Free Report) last issued its quarterly earnings results on Thursday, April 25th.
-The cable giant reported $1.04 EPS for the quarter, beating analysts’ consensus estimates of $0.98 by $0.06.
-Comcast had a net margin of 12.64% and a return on equity of 20.10%.
-The business had revenue of $30.06 billion for the quarter, compared to analysts’ expectations of $29.83 billion.
-During the same quarter in the prior year, the firm posted $0.92 earnings per share.
-The business’s quarterly revenue was up 1.2% compared to the same quarter last year.
-As a group, research analysts expect that Comcast Co. will post 4.21 EPS for the current fiscal year.
+Comcast (NASDAQ:CMCSA – Get Free Report) last announced its quarterly earnings results on Thursday, April 25th.
+The cable giant reported $1.04 EPS for the quarter, beating the consensus estimate of $0.98 by $0.06.
+The business had revenue of $30.06 billion during the quarter, compared to analysts’ expectations of $29.83 billion.
+Comcast had a return on equity of 20.10% and a net margin of 12.64%.
+The firm’s quarterly revenue was up 1.2% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.92 EPS.
+On average, equities analysts predict that Comcast Co. will post 4.21 earnings per share for the current year.

-Several institutional investors have recently made changes to their positions in the stock.
-Everett Harris & Co.
-CA lifted its holdings in shares of Comcast by 7.7% in the 4th quarter.
-Everett Harris & Co.
-CA now owns 1,687,406 shares of the cable giant’s stock worth $73,993,000 after purchasing an additional 121,279 shares in the last quarter.
-Desjardins Global Asset Management Inc. grew its holdings in shares of Comcast by 1.5% during the fourth quarter.
-Desjardins Global Asset Management Inc. now owns 101,182 shares of the cable giant’s stock valued at $4,438,000 after buying an additional 1,486 shares during the last quarter.
-Altus Wealth Group LLC grew its holdings in shares of Comcast by 8.3% during the fourth quarter.
-Altus Wealth Group LLC now owns 18,761 shares of the cable giant’s stock valued at $823,000 after buying an additional 1,432 shares during the last quarter.
-PFG Advisors increased its position in shares of Comcast by 28.8% during the fourth quarter.
-PFG Advisors now owns 23,073 shares of the cable giant’s stock worth $1,012,000 after acquiring an additional 5,159 shares in the last quarter.
-Finally, Hudson Bay Capital Management LP acquired a new stake in shares of Comcast in the 3rd quarter worth about $8,868,000.
-Institutional investors and hedge funds own 84.32% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in CMCSA.
+Norges Bank acquired a new position in shares of Comcast during the fourth quarter worth approximately $2,542,988,000.
+Capital World Investors grew its holdings in shares of Comcast by 17.0% during the fourth quarter.
+Capital World Investors now owns 107,773,317 shares of the cable giant’s stock worth $4,725,926,000 after purchasing an additional 15,625,543 shares during the last quarter.
+Envestnet Asset Management Inc. boosted its holdings in Comcast by 39.7% in the third quarter.
+Envestnet Asset Management Inc. now owns 10,065,475 shares of the cable giant’s stock valued at $446,303,000 after acquiring an additional 2,861,358 shares during the last quarter.
+Morningstar Investment Services LLC boosted its holdings in Comcast by 116.8% in the fourth quarter.
+Morningstar Investment Services LLC now owns 5,145,838 shares of the cable giant’s stock valued at $227,034,000 after acquiring an additional 2,772,190 shares during the last quarter.
+Finally, Healthcare of Ontario Pension Plan Trust Fund boosted its holdings in Comcast by 215.7% during the fourth quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 3,622,246 shares of the cable giant’s stock worth $158,835,000 after buying an additional 2,474,946 shares during the last quarter.
+Institutional investors own 84.32% of the company’s stock.

 About Comcast